Alice-Rez/Weather-Tracker/README.md

 [Live Demo](https://alice-rez.github.io/Weather-Tracker/)

-Application that get basic weather data for location from API, manipulate them and display them to the user, that were created in second half of the javascript in browser environment module of my web development course (so before learning React).
-Data are clearly displayed to allow user quick orientation:
+Project from second half of the javascript in browser environment module of my web development course (before learning React) - application that get from API basic weather data for selected location, manipulate them and display them to the user.
+Data are displayed with purpose to enable user quick orientation:

 - image describing weather status
 - 4 colors for quick distinguishing basic level of the temperature: